fpdf-easytable/simple_unit_test/README.md

 ckp1,... etc

     the names of the variables (as many as your callback needs) that you want to pass to the callback.
 For example if you need to pass the variable $my_variable, you need to pass 'my_variable'.

+**function custom_return(string $method, string $callback, string $ckp1, string $ckp2...)**

+*Description*

+    Sometimes a method does not return any value.
+How do you test a method that does not return anything?
+    Seting a custom return inject a callback into the method you want to test, and it is the return of this method that is can be use to test your method against to.
+For example consider a counter

+    private function my_counter(){
+    	$this->counter++;
+    }

+    Obviously that method does not return anything, so setting a custom return we have something like

+    private function my_counter(){
+       $this->counter++;
+       return my_callback($this->counter);
+    }

+*Parameters*

+method

+    the name of the method of the class that is being tested

+callback

+    a callable function that you want to use to return a value

+ckp1,... etc

+    the names of the variables (as many as your callback needs) that you want to pass to the callback.
+For example if you need to pass the variable $my_variable, you need to pass 'my_variable'.

 **function test(string $method, array $test_data, string $assertion=null)**